Robert Campbell (Australian footballer): Retirement

 Robbie announced his retirement at the 2009 Hawthorn Peter Crimmins Medal Count on 3 October due to a knee injury.
 A tearful Campbell thanked fans, players, his family and coaching staff in a heartfelt speech.

 Comeback

-He returned to football in 2010 playing in finals and including 8 games for the Box Hill Hawks (VFL) after finding out his knee wasn't as bad as they first thought.
-Robert then stated he would like to make a comeback to AFL football and would enter the draft at the end of 2010.
+He returned to football in 2010 playing in finals and including 8 games for the Box Hill Hawks in the Victorian Football League (VFL).

 Campbell was selected by the Melbourne Demons during round 5 at pick number 63 in the 2011 Rookie Draft.
-Due to Melbourne's strong ruck depth in 2011, notably Mark Jamar Campbell was unable to break into Melbourne's senior team.
+Due to Melbourne's strong ruck depth in 2011, notably Mark Jamar, Campbell was unable to break into Melbourne's senior team.
 As a result, he retired at the end of the season.